This Black Bean and Roasted Chicken Tostada recipe may go down in the H2FaL Hall of Fame as one of our most favorite South of the Border creations.

 - Kosher salt

-- 2 cups coarsely shredded cooked chicken a rotisserie chicken from market works perfectly
+- 2 cups chicken cooked and chopped, a rotisserie chicken from market works perfectly

 - 2 tbsp apple cider vinegar